 The studentships are available to students preparing a thesis related to intellectual disability.
-Applications should be in the form of a letter which includes a curriculum-vitae and thesis plan and must be supported by a letter from the head of school/department.
-Applications should be sent to the honorary secretary, apex foundation studentships, PO Box 311, Mt Evelyn Vic 3796 by 31 May.
+Applications should be in the form of a letter which includes a curriculum-vitae and thesis plan and must be supported by a letter from the Head of School/Department.
+Applications should be sent to the Honorary Secretary, Apex Foundation Studentships, PO Box 311, Mt Evelyn Vic 3796.
+Applications close 31 May.